Creating ad campaigns is straightforward and easy to do once you create your Verizon Media Ad Platform account.

 We review ads as quickly and efficiently as possible in a way that’s designed to minimize wait times for advertisers.
 This means that sometimes ads appear briefly before being reviewed by our team.
 We apologize for the inconvenience.

-If you receive an email stating your ad is “non-compliant and will not appear on Oath,” it may mean that your ad is under review for a possible policy violation.
-Yahoo has policies and restrictions for ads that appear on our site.
+If you receive an email stating your ad is “non-compliant and will not appear,” it may mean that your ad is under review under editorial guidelines for a possible policy violation.
+Verizon Media has policies and restrictions for ads that appear on our site.
 These policies aim to make users feel safe and comfortable on our sites.
 Think of these as our house rules.

 To submit feedback, click Give Feedback, fill out the feedback form, and then click Submit.

 Using the feedback form, you can

 - Request new feature enhancements

 - Ad spend tracks the cost of a campaign and is used to calculate the ROAS metric (return on ad spend).

 An ad group is a set of ads and related keywords within a campaign.
 The ads that can be displayed to prospective customers searching for or viewing content related to advertiser keywords and/or ads.
 You can apply a default ad group bid to all keywords in an ad group or set custom bids for individual keywords.